-

 I like to imagine that everyone has “their” Chanel fragrance.
 Mine is Coco.
 Coco is “my” Chanel.
 It’s one that I love to wear; it’s the one that has always stood out to me.
 One thing I’ve noticed with my blog is that I rarely review the fragrances that I wear the most.
 I wear them so frequently, I fail to analyze them.
 And with all the hype of Coco Noir, it’s time for me to talk about regular ‘ole Coco.

 The Coco EDT is lighter and opens with more of a fizzy root beer opening than the EDP.
-It’s root beer and dusty oriental florals mingling with dazzling Southern Californian florals.
+It’s root beer and dusty florals mingling with dazzling Southern Californian florals.
 It’s a spicy fragrance with clove and cinnamon but the EDT isn’t as heavy with the spice as the other formulas.
 The aldehydes are what attract me to the EDT.
 It gives this scent brightness, a lift.
-The heart of the fragrance is a spicy floriental.
+The heart of the fragrance is a spicy floral amber.
 It all blends together like classic French perfume should.
 The base is a dry, leathery incense.
 I love how Coco wears on my skin.

 Like I said, I prefer the EDT over the EDP.
-The EDP is gorgeous but I tend to like that Coco is an 1980′s style oriental that is lighter and has a sheerness.
+The EDP is gorgeous but I tend to like that Coco is an 1980’s style that is lighter and has a sheerness.
 It’s a beautiful perfume for a early fall that attaches seamlessly to scarves and sweaters.

 Notes listed include angelica, mimosa, frangipani, mandarin, cascarilla, orange flower, Bulgarian rose, jasmine, labdanum, ambrette seed, opopanax, benzoin, tonka and vanilla.
 Launch date 1984.
 PERFUMER – Jacques Polge

-Give Coco a try if you like oriental fragrances.
+Give Coco a try if you like spicy amber fragrances.
 Or if you like YSL Opium (old formula), Estee Lauder Cinnabar, Aramis JHL, Estee Lauder Beautiful EDT, Guerlain Samsara and/or Cartier Must de Cartier.
 At one time I viewed Coco as feminine, but as mainstream masculines get sweeter and sweeter I view Coco as unisex.

 Even for an EDT, Coco has above average projection and longevity.